sap-tutorials/Tutorials/tutorials/opps-advanced-scenario-redeem-multicode-coupon/opps-advanced-reserve_and_redeem_multi-code_coupon.md

 primary_tag: products>sap-business-technology-platform
 ---

-# Reserve and Redeem a Multi-Code Coupons with SAP Omnichannel Promotion Pricing
+# Reserve and Redeem a Multi-Code Coupon with SAP Omnichannel Promotion Pricing
 <!-- description --> Learn how to reserve and redeem a multi-code coupon in a sales transaction using the Coupon Management service of SAP Omnichannel Promotion Pricing.
 Also, calculate the effective sales price using the Calculation service for multi-code coupons in your promotions.

 ## Prerequisites